kevynfg/twitter_clone/README.md

 Last challenge on this project was to make a delete button to the current logged in user only.
 And auto update on the interface about current TWEETS and FOLLOWERS, also it uses md5 cryptography by PHP.

-Para utilizar o projeto basta seguir:
+:bulb: Para utilizar o projeto basta seguir:

 -Download the project files using git clone or download zip